Matthew 26:6-13 · Matthew · Updated April 25, 2026

 Interpretation and theological stakes

-After examining both interpretations, one can argue that the passage underscores the transformative power of recognizing and responding to divine moments.
-The woman's act, seen through either lens, calls for a reevaluation of values whether through the lens of devotion or the prioritization of spiritual significance.
+After examining both interpretations, one can argue that the passage emphasizes the power of recognizing and responding to divine moments.
+The woman's act, seen through either lens, calls for a reevaluation of values whether through devotion or the prioritization of spiritual significance.
 Both readings suggest that true understanding and action in faith go beyond conventional wisdom and societal expectations.
-This passage challenges believers to remain open to the profound implications of their actions when faced with divine encounters, urging a response that transcends the ordinary and embraces the eternal.
+This passage challenges believers to remain open to the implications of their actions when faced with divine encounters, urging a response that transcends the ordinary and embraces the eternal.
+The passage opens with a woman anointing Jesus' head with expensive ointment (Matthew 26:7) and closes with Jesus declaring that her act will be remembered wherever the gospel is preached (Matthew 26:13).
+Between these moments, the disciples express their disapproval, questioning the woman's actions as wasteful.
+Jesus' response, however, is central to the passage: he explains that her anointing is in preparation for his burial (Matthew 26:12).
+This explanation not only defends the woman's actions but emphasizes its theological significance, positioning her act as a prophetic gesture that anticipates his imminent death.

 Continue reading with a Scholar plan